Print

 Instructions

 6. Mix the salad.
 Once the potatoes are super crispy, you’re ready to mix the salad.
-Add the potatoes, jalapenos, crispy bacon, scallions and chives to a large mixing bowl.
+Add the crispy potatoes, jalapenos, crispy bacon, scallions, and chives to a large mixing bowl.
 I like to tear the potatoes into smaller pieces, just so they’re a little easier to eat with a fork.
-Dollop a couple of heaped spoonfuls of the tzatziki dressing into the bowl, and mix to combine.
+Dollop a couple of heaped spoonfuls of the tzatziki dressing into the bowl, and toss to combine.
 Add a little more dressing if you like it saucier.
-Transfer to a serving platter or bowl, and serve with the rest of the tzatziki on the side.

 Notes

-STORAGE INSTRUCTIONS: The salad keeps well, for about 3 days in the fridge.
+STORAGE INSTRUCTIONS: The salad keeps well, for about 3 to 4 days in the fridge.
 It’s great cold, and the potatoes do stay reasonably crispy.
 If you’re making it for a party, I recommend not mixing the dressing through the salad until you’re ready to serve, just to make sure everything stays super crispy.

 • Prep Time: 15